linien-org/linien/README.md

 <img align="right" src="https://raw.githubusercontent.com/linien-org/linien/master/docs/icon.png" width="20%">

-User-friendly locking of lasers using RedPitaya (STEMlab 125-14) that just works.
+User-friendly locking of lasers using RedPitaya (STEMlab 125-14, including STEMlab 125-14 Z7020) that just works.
 Linien aims to follow the UNIX philosophy of doing a single thing (locking using intelligent algorithms) very well.
 It was mainly developed for locking spectroscopy signals but may also be used for Pound-Drever-Hall or other lock-in techniques as well as simple PID operation.
 Linien is built with Python and [Migen](https://github.com/m-labs/migen) and is based on [red pid](https://github.com/quartiq/redpid).